ClashKingInc/.github/profile/README.md

 ## Contact

-For any inquiries, feel free to reach out to us at devs@clashkingbot.com.
+For any inquiries, feel free to reach out to us at devs@clashk.ing

 ---